ibowditch/userdocs/_sources/administration.md

 Import button on the top right of the page.

 You will then see the following page.
 Enter the name of the Excel file downloaded from RFS SAP that has the full list of brigade qualifications.
-Select **xlsx** as the format, and then Submit.
+Select the correct file format, and then Submit.

 :::{figure-md} import-certs
 :class: myclass